DrOverbuild/TerminalIRCX/README.md

 the releases page.
 Then open Terminal or Command Prompt, depending on the OS you use.
 Change the current directory of the console by typing `cd (directory)`, replacing `(directory)` to the directory the downloaded jar file is in.
 For example, if you are on a Mac, and the jar file is in your downloads folder, you would type `cd ~/Downloads/`.
-If you are on Windows, and the jar file is on your desktop, you would type `cd Destop`.
+If you are on Windows, and the jar file is on your desktop, you would type `cd Desktop`.

 Now it's time to run TerminalIRCX.
 You will need to type `java -jar TerminalIRCX.jar (server ip) (nick) (channel)`.
 Of course you will need to replace `(server ip)` with the ip of the server you want to connect to, `(nick)` with the